Get Your Kicks: 13 Sneaker Brands To Shop This Season

 Brooks

 If you’re in your run club era, Brooks has got your back.
 The brand is known for its functional running gear that helps you go the distance.
-For a multi-purpose sneaker, designed to handle your workouts but also any long shifts on your feet, may I suggest the Cascadia 18?
-The sleek, minimal design makes it easy to style them for your rest days spent shopping, walking outside or when you just need a little more ankle support.
+For a multi-purpose sneaker, designed to handle your workouts but also any long shifts on your feet, may I suggest the Cascadia 1?
+The sleek design makes it easy to style them for your rest days spent shopping, walking outside or when you just need a little more ankle support.

-But if you’re here to up your Strava game, the plush cushioning, powerful spring and solid rebound of the Glycerin MAX are your match.
+But if you’re here to up your Strava game, the plush cushioning, powerful spring and solid rebound of the Ghost 17 are your match.

 Puma

 Puma is another brand making waves off the blokecore trend with its racing-inspired ‘90s Speedcat sneaker.
 The iconic, slimline silhouette was originally created as a take on the fireproof shoes that Formula One drivers wore 25 years ago.
-Now the style can be seen on Troye Sivan on the Sweat Tour with Charli xcx, amongst other big names, solidifying it as the sneaker of right now.
+More recently, the style has been worn by Troye Sivan on the Sweat Tour with Charli xcx, among other big names, solidifying it as the sneaker of right now.

-Choose from the classic, staple colourway in black or red with white detailing or – if you’re lucky enough to get your hands on them – the archive release in light blue with navy or haute coffee with ivory.
+Choose from the classic, staple colourway in black or red with white detailing or – if you’re lucky enough to get your hands on them – the latest release in dark chocolate or prairie tan with frosted ivory.

 Radical Yes